Provoke (magazine): Style

-During a time where the Japanese mediascape was being reorganized around digital and audio-visual media, paper was gaining the perception of being outdated.
 Seeing its immediacy to the readers as a merit, Provoke chose to place a heavy emphasis on the medium of paper.
-The imperfections that lied within the printing process, such as the loss of detail in prints, were also embraced by Provoke photographers.
+The imperfections of the printing process, such as the loss of detail in prints, were also embraced by Provoke photographers.
 They frequently utilized a printing technique known as halftone, which would dramatically increase the contrast and grain of an image.
-The group also chose to print their publications using a square format and leaving no margins at the edges of the paper.
+The group also chose to print their publications using a square format, leaving no margins at the edges of the paper.
 These aggressive techniques made it seem as if the photos seemingly bled into each other.

-Nakahira and Moriyama had been experimenting with 'are-bure-boke' prior to their involvement in Provoke, and Moriyama's 12-part conceptual project "Akushidento (Accident)" for Asahi Camera in 1969 took the approach in new directions.
+Nakahira and Moriyama had been experimenting with are-bure-boke before their involvement in Provoke, and Moriyama's 12-part conceptual project "Akushidento" (Accident) for Asahi Camera in 1969 took the approach in new directions.
 There were other comparable radical magazines and groups at the time including Geribara 5, which published three books.
 Asahi Journal, Kikan shashin eizō (The Photo Image) and Design also served as platforms for avant garde photography in the 'are-bure-boke' style by Nakahira, Moriyama and others.